paulcpederson/blog/contents/articles/npm-run/index.md

 ### Tying It All Together

-It's pretty common to have a couple more tasks like building a static site, running a test quite for your JavaScript, uploading assets to s3, or even deploying your site.
+It's pretty common to have a couple more tasks like building a static site, running a test suite for your JavaScript, uploading assets to s3, or even deploying your site.
 But at this point it should be pretty obvious how to go about adding those things.

 Here's what a working set of scripts might look like in a real project: